jasonkomoda/website/README.md

 This is my personal website that I've recently developed using React.
-Currently I'm hosting in on my domain www.jasonkomoda.com through Heroku.
-This was to show people a glimpse of not only my personal life, but also my professional life as a software developer.
+Currently I'm hosting it on my domain www.jasonkomoda.com through Heroku.
+It's mainly to show people a glimpse of not only my personal life, but also my professional life as a software developer.